jmfernandes/robin_stocks/contributing.md

    XX is only changed when there is a fundamental and major change, YY is changed for features added, and ZZ is changed for bug fixes.
 When updating a number, all the numbers to the right get changed to zero. i.e. 1.23.50 => 1.24.0.
 Numbers are also allowed to go as high as you want, so 1.65289.0 is a valid version number.
+4. Write tests to cover the functionality of code you added.
-4. After submitting a pull request, please be on the lookout for any messages from me about things that need to be fixed before I merge the branch.
+5. After submitting a pull request, please be on the lookout for any messages from me about things that need to be fixed before I merge the branch.

+## Testing

+Make sure to install pytest and pytest-dotenv from PyPi and run every test in test_github_actions.py.
+Add new tests to cover the changes you have made, but not if you need to test placing orders.
+Currently there is no way to submit fake orders, so any tests for orders would submit a real order.

 ## Code of Conduct

 ### Our Pledge